-In 1990 Morgan Shihan was also awarded Yudansha by Fumon Tanaka of the Kukishin Ryu Bu Jutsu.
+In 1990 Morgan Kyoshi was also awarded Yudansha by Fumon Tanaka of the Kukishin Ryu Bu Jutsu.

 In 1993 he won the first World Championships in Venice in the Embo class and narrowly missed the gold medal by half a point in the Empty Hand Kata class.

-Apart from teaching at his own clubs, sometimes seven days a week, Morgan Shihan is invited regularly to teach at seminars all over the UK, Europe and the USA.
+Apart from teaching at his own clubs, sometimes seven days a week, Morgan Kyoshi is invited regularly to teach at seminars all over the UK, Europe and the USA.

 He has written for many publications, including a regular column in Martial Arts Illustrated, "Bends the Branch," and trained with, met and interviewed many illustrious martial artists.